top of page

 The information presented in this blog is intended for general knowledge and is not a substitute for medical/health or professional advice or treatment.
 As with most things in life, there isn't a magic pill or "cure-all" but there are strategies to help regain control of your life.

+Dr. Rogers is the host of the LIFE in FOCUS podcast in which she regularly talks and writes about executive functioning, psychoneuroimmunology (mind-body-connection and the role stress plays) and mindfulness.
 YOU ARE INVITED TO LISTEN TO THE LIFE IN FOCUS PODCAST ON APPLE AND OTHER STREAMING DEVICES.

 Comments